mabel-dev/opteryx.dev/docs/sql-reference/joins.md

 FROM left_relation FULL [ OUTER ] JOIN right_relation ON condition
 ~~~

 The `FULL JOIN` keyword returns all rows from the left relation, and all rows from the right relation.
-Where they have a matching value in the joining column, the rows will be aligned, otherwise the fields will be populated with `NULL`.
+Where they have a matching value in the joining column, the rows will be aligned, otherwise the fields will be populated with `null`.

 **Syntax**